PGCert in Historical Studies

 - the views of referees.

-Interviews are undertaken in person or by telephone and focus upon your prior academic study, your historical interests, your statement and written work and your reasons for wishing to undertake the course.
+Interviews are undertaken in person or by Microsoft Teams and focus upon your prior academic study, your historical interests, your statement and written work and your reasons for wishing to undertake the course.
 You will also be offered the opportunity to seek further information about the course.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.